Shawn Fanning: Rupture

 The Rupture project was announced in 2007 with seed funding.

 In December 2006, Fanning, along with Co-founder Jon Baudanza, developed Rupture, a social networking tool designed to handle the task of publishing gamers' individual profiles to a communal space and facilitating communication between World of Warcraft players.
 Rupture was later acquired by Electronic Arts for $30 million.
 Fanning's career at Electronic Arts was short-lived as a round of layoffs in November 2009 included him and his team at Rupture.

 Path

 A few months after Fanning was laid off from Electronic Arts, he started a new company called Path.com.
 In January 2010, Dave Morin announced he was leaving Facebook, where he was a Senior Platform Manager, to join Fanning and become CEO at Path.

 Airtime

 In 2011 Fanning reunited with Napster cofounder Sean Parker to found Airtime.com.
-Some of the investors are Ron Conway, Michael Arrington, and Ashton Kutcher.
-Fanning serves as CEO and Parker as executive chairman.
+Some of the investors were Ron Conway, Michael Arrington, and Ashton Kutcher.
+Fanning is CEO and Parker as executive chairman.

 Airtime launched in June 2012 at a disastrous public event where Parker and Fanning paid huge amounts of money to have celebrities present but the product repeatedly crashed and ultimately failed to work.
 Greg Sandoval of CNET commented, "To launch his new start-up, Sean Parker should have spent less of his billions on celebrity guests and more of it on fixing his technology."